 3. From other sources: 140 volts min. @ 25 ma; 6.3 volts ac or dc at 0.75 amp.

 |Cabinet size:||9-3/8" wide, 9" deep, 6-1/2" high.|

-I earned my Novice license just after the FCC allowed Novices to use VFO-controlled transmitters but for as long as I can remember I have wanted an HW-16 for my station.
+I earned my Novice license shortly after the FCC allowed Novices to use VFO-controlled transmitters but for as long as I can remember I have wanted an HW-16 for my station.
 I finally purchased an HW-16 and HG-10B VFO in February, 2008.
 Both were cosmetically clean but the HW-16 lacked a sidetone on transmit and received signals were unstable and somewhat raspy, and the HG-10B lacked a power-cable.